localstack/docs/content/en/user-guide/aws/ses/index.md

 - **Create Email Identity**: Create an email identity by clicking **Create Identity** and specifying the email address.
 - **View Sent Emails**: View all sent emails from an email identity by clicking the email address.
 You can the view the details of a sent email by selecting them from the list.
 - **Send Emails**: On selecting an email identity, click **Send Message** and specify destination fields (To, CC and BCC addresses) and the body (Plaintext, HTML) to send an email.

+## Limitations

+It is currently not possible to [receive emails via SES](https://docs.aws.amazon.com/ses/latest/dg/receiving-email.html) in LocalStack.
+Consequently, all operations related to Receipt Rules are currently mocked.